-On June 15th, Washington D.C. chefs Paola Velez, Willa Lou Pelini, and Rob Rubba launched the first Bakers Against Racism worldwide "Virtual Bake Sale" with the goal of "ending racism, fascism and the unjust treatment of Black people in America.”
+On June 15th, 2020 Washington D.C. chefs Paola Velez, Willa Lou Pelini, and Rob Rubba launched the first Bakers Against Racism worldwide virtual bake sale with the goal of ending racism, fascism and the unjust treatment of Black and BIPOC people in America.
 This bake sale lasted until June 20th and raised ~1.8 million dollars which was distributed to various organizations of the bakers choice that fight systemic racism.

 This deeply rooted issue is really important to us as a socially-conscious company that strives to foster inclusivity and equality.
-As a result of our participation in the "Virtual Bake Sale," we decided to donate a portion of all of our online sales between 6/15-6/20 to Black Lives Matter, where we were able to donate $352.06.
+As a result of our customers' participation in our virtual bake sale, we decided to donate a portion of all of our online sales between 6/15-6/20 to Black Lives Matter, where we were able to donate $352.06.

-On July 27th, Bakers Against Racism NYC, who is in partnership with Bakers Against Racism, launched a second round of the "Virtual Bake Sale" which lasted until August 1st.
+On July 27th, Bakers Against Racism NYC, who is in partnership with Bakers Against Racism, launched a second round of the virtual bake sale which lasted until 8/1/20.
 So, this time we decided to donate a portion of our online sales to Color of Change.

 After experiencing tremendous support from new, and returning customers, we were able to donate $402.18 to Color of Change.

-We want to thank each and every one of you who participated in BOTH rounds of our "Virtual Bake Sale" for buying our English muffins, and helping to fight racism at the same time - we really appreciate your SUPPORT.
+We want to thank each and every one of you who have participated in our virtual bake sale(s) by purchasing our English muffins -- we really appreciate your SUPPORT.

 We remain proud to have been a part of Bakers Against Racism, and going forward, will continue to actively seek out other avenues to help dismantle systemic racism in our country.